tonymm81/web_page/README.md

 bug: the map loop throws an error and i think that interface is empty?
 I have to make a temp array and after that array i can save it to interface.
 (This bug fixed.)
+Plan: make edit button work.
 report : In emåployee view you can delete now what there are saved now.

-Plan: make edit button work.
+version 134
+Added some photos to about me page and projects page.
+Also make routing work to this pages

 npm installs in this project: